 It’s not optimizing anything for the customers.
-Price-optimized increases are meant to be gradual, creating a little extra cashflow for the insurer without scaring customers away with a sudden jump in costs.
-Think of it like insurance inflation for your premiums.
+Price-optimized increases are gradual, creating a little extra cash flow for the insurer without scaring customers away with a sudden jump in costs.
+Think of it as insurance inflation for your premiums.
 If you got a notice in the mail about a small rate increase, a tiny bump in cost probably isn’t going to make you go through the effort of switching to a new provider.

-Say you were paying $1,100 annually before, and for the next year you’ll be charged $1,175.
+Say you were paying $1,100 annually before, and the next year you’ll be charged $1,175.
 With an increase like that, you would probably pay an extra $5 or $10 a month.
-You might not realize you’ve seen the same increase every year, so what you thought was a good deal on insurance is now higher than other market prices.
+You might not realize you’ve seen the same increase every year, so what you thought was a good deal on insurance is now higher than market prices.

 Should I stay or should I go?

-Loyalty discounts can offer significant savings on your car insurance, but are unlikely to beat out the benefits of shopping around and taking good offers from other providers.
+Loyalty discounts can offer significant savings on your car insurance but are unlikely to beat out the benefits of shopping around and taking good offers from other providers.

 Monitor your annual insurance costs and watch for any increases that don’t seem warranted, as that could be a sign of price optimization.
 And if you’re feeling the effects of price optimization, it could be time to see what else is out there.